Day 08 @ Tokyo – Tokyo Station and Marunouchi Winter Illumination

 Lights coming on in the evening: stunning!
 The Tokyo Station area has a very different vibe compared to Shibuya or Shinjuku: it’s much less crowded, and many well-dressed locals in their business wear commuting or having business dinners.

-Looking from across from the Marunouchi side.
+Looking across from the Marunouchi side.

-Light up at Marunouchi Street Park.
+Light-up at Marunouchi Street Park.

 Lots of people at the Marunouchi Street Park signage for photos.
 Had to wait for an opportunity to take a quick snap of the signage.

-Both sides of the street lined with Christmas vendors offering beverages, snacks and souvenirs.
+Both sides of the street lined with Christmas vendors offering beverages, snacks, and souvenirs.

 After spending an hour admiring the lights (and couples!), we made our way back to Suidobashi Station to grab a pasta dinner at Spaghetti Goemon.
 Continued in Day 09 tomorrow: our day trip to Kawagoe!